SkySails/chemLab/README.md

 For measuring the temperatures around the plants:
 - Raspberry Pi
-- Temperature sensor (model: DS18B20)
+- Temperature sensor and humitidy sensor (model: DHT11)
-- Wire
+- Wires

 ### 4. Procedure
 This lab is to be carried out over a 4 week period, starting Thursday 2019-01-31.